Barrett nomination clears Senate hurdle, putting her on course to confirmation to Supreme Court

 But Senate Minority Leader Charles E. Schumer (D-N.Y.) warned his ranks to limit their time in the Senate chamber amid the news of the fresh outbreak on Pence’s staff, as well as some reports of infections in the offices of Republican senators.

-Sen. Kelly Loeffler’s (R-Ga.) office said two of her aides have tested positive for covid-19, but that Loeffler herself had tested negative.
+Sen. Kelly Loeffler’s office said two of her aides have tested positive for the coronavirus but Loeffler (R-Ga.) had tested negative.
 Asked Sunday whether she had close contact with those aides — which, under Centers for Disease Control and Prevention guidelines, would require a 14-day quarantine for Loeffler — the senator said: “Not at all.”

 “Their carelessness with the health and safety of their colleagues and Capitol employees mirrors their carelessness with the health and safety of Americans during this crisis,” Schumer wrote in a letter to senators on Sunday.
 “Therefore, considering the Republicans’ refusal to follow CDC guidelines regarding quarantining and contact tracing, I would recommend that you not congregate in the Senate chamber today and that you cast your votes quickly and from a safe distance.”